-Nicholas grew up in Evanston, Illinois and started his musical training with the cello.
+Nicholas grew up in Evanston, Illinois and started his musical training as a cellist.
 He earned a Bachelor’s Degree in Music from Stanford University and a Master’s Degree in Conducting from the Indiana University Jacobs School of Music, studying with David Effron and Arthur Fagen.
-In 2011 and 2012, he was a Conducting Fellow with the prestigious American Academy of Conducting at Aspen, studying with mentors Robert Spano, Hugh Wolff, and Larry Rachleff, and has participated in master classes with Bernard Haitink and Michael Tilson Thomas.
-Nicholas is a two-time recipient of the Solti Foundation Career Assistance Award.
+In 2011 and 2012, he was a Conducting Fellow with the prestigious American Academy of Conducting at Aspen, studying with mentors Robert Spano, Hugh Wolff, and Larry Rachleff, and has participated in masterclasses with Bernard Haitink and Michael Tilson Thomas.
+Nicholas is also a two-time recipient of the Solti Foundation Career Assistance Award.